Bewahre uns, Gott: History

-The text "Bewahre uns, Gott" was written by the Protestant theologian and pastor Eugen Eckert from Frankfurt, who has taken care of students, the football arena, and persons outcast by society.
+The text "Bewahre uns, Gott" was written by the Protestant theologian and pastor Eugen Eckert from Frankfurt, who has taken care of students, the football stadium, and those outcast by society.
 He wrote the song as a Neues Geistliches Lied (NGL) in 1984, revised for publication in 1987.
 Eckert was inspired by a song with text and melody by Anders Ruuth, a Swedish theologian who worked in Argentina.
 Ruuth created "La paz del Señor" (The Peace of the Lord) in 1968, in three stanzas in collaboration with students, for the liturgical sign of peace emphasised by the Second Vatican Council.

 Eckert used the melody, but wrote a free text focused on God's blessing and protection.
-His version first appeared on a 1885 recording of the band Habakuk, for which he mainly wrote his texts.
-It was printed in Limburg 1987 in a collection of NGL songs for Lent.
+His version first appeared on a 1985 recording of the band Habakuk, for which he mainly wrote his texts.
+It was printed in Limburg in 1987 in a collection of NGL songs for Lent.

 "Bewahre uns, Gott" is especially suitable for benediction and conclusion of church services.
 It was included in the Protestant hymnal Evangelisches Gesangbuch as EG 171, and in the second edition of the Catholic hymnal Gotteslob as GL 453 in 2013, in the section "Leben in Gott – Segen" (Life in God – Blessing).
 The song is contained in hymnals for young people and in several songbooks.